- The new NEA Discount Tickets Program offers reduced-cost tickets to theme parks, theaters and more.

-- There are several ways that teachers and other school employees can obtain discounts and savings on vacations.
+- There are several ways that teachers and other public-school employees can obtain discounts and savings on vacations.

 - Student-oriented travel discount programs are open to school employees.